rancher/rancher.github.io/rancher/rancher-compose/index.md

 To set a sidekick relationship, you add a label to one of the services.
 The key of the label will be `io.rancher.sidekicks` and the value will be the service(s).
 If you have multiple services to add as sidekicks, they should be separated with commas.
 Example: `io.rancher.sidekicks: sidekick1, sidekick2, sidekick3`

-When defining a sidekick to a service, you do not need to link the services in `rancher-compose` as sidekicks are automatically DNS-resolved to each other.
+When defining a sidekick to a service, you do not need to link the services in `rancher-compose` as services within an environment are automatically DNS-resolvable to each other.

 #### Primary Service

 Whichever service contains the sidekick label is considered the primary service, and the sidekicks are considered secondary services.
 The scale of the primary service will be used as the scale for all services in the sidekicks label.
 If your scale among all your services are different, then the scale of the primary service will be used for all services.

-When using [load balancers]({{site.baseurl}}/rancher/rancher-compose/rancher-services/#load-balancer) with services that have sidekicks, you need to use the primary service as the target of the load balancer.
+When using [load balancers]({{site.baseurl}}/rancher/rancher-compose/rancher-services/#load-balancer) with services that have sidekicks, you can only target the primary service.
 A sidekick **can not** be the target.

 #### Example of Sidekicks in Rancher-Compose: